LIFE COACHING AGREEMENT (Updated January 15, 2023)

 As you are no doubt aware, it is impossible to protect the confidentiality of information that is transmitted electronically.
 This is particularly true of e-mail and information stored on computers that are connected to the internet, which do not utilize encryption and other forms of security protection.
 Your personal information (e.g., name, phone number, email address), your appointment information, and your payment information are secured with software measures that ensure privacy.
 Personal and credit card information is not stored on my computer or in paper files.

 Some sessions are available in a group format.
-If you choose to participate in group sessions or classes, by reading this agreement, you commit yourself to maintain the confidentiality of all information communicated to you by other clients and by your coach.
+If you choose to participate in group sessions or classes, by reading this agreement, you commit yourself to maintaining the confidentiality of all information communicated to you by other clients and by your coach.
 We both should understand that progress is often enhanced when clients are allowed to discuss their coaching relationship with trusted colleagues and friends.
 You can have these discussions, but you must in no way share information that leads to the identification of others in the group.
-If you are ever in doubt regarding what to reveal and what not to reveal, err on the side of protecting the privacy others, a vital and non-negotiable element of such group interactions.
+If you are ever in doubt regarding what to reveal and what not to reveal, err on the side of protecting the privacy of others, a vital and non-negotiable element of such group interactions.

 If you have further questions or concerns, please feel free to contact Mia at email@example.com.